davidbarsky/resume/README.md

 # My Resume

-My resume, built using Mattia Tezzele’s incredibly handy [cv-boilerplate](https://github.com/mrzool/cv-boilerplate).
+My resume built using a heavily modified version of Mattia Tezzele's [cv-boilerplate](https://github.com/mrzool/cv-boilerplate).

 To build, install MacTex and run `make` inside the directory.